Alex-McAlpine/capstone-project-frame-by-frame/README.md

 - **Authenticated User Actions:** Registered users gain access to exclusive capabilities, including:
     - **Liking/Unliking Posts:** Interact with content by rating posts from other users.
     - **Commenting:** Participate in conversations by commenting on any post.
-    - **Collaboration** Registered Users can request a collaboration from the about page.
+    - **Collaboration** Users can request a collaboration from the about page.
 - **User Management:** The platform ensures that only authenticated users can create, like, or comment on posts, maintaining a safe and respectful environment.

 These features collectively create an engaging platform where users can connect, share ideas, and contribute to the Frame by Frame community.